Effects of Corners in Surface Superconductivity: Corner Effective Problems

 \subsection{Properties of $ \ecornl $}

-In the present and following sections, we study the effective model introduced in \eqref{eq: ecorn} and specifically prove the existence of the limit as well as its boundedness.
-The key properties we are going to use in the proof of \cref{pro: ecorn} are: \begin{itemize} \item existence of the limit $ L \to +\infty $ of $ \ecorn(L,\ell) $ (\cref{lem: monotonicity 1}); \item change of gauge to replace the magnetic potential $ \fv $ with $ \av \simeq - t \ev_s $ (\cref{lem: gauge choice}); \item uniform boundedness of $ \ecorn(L,\ell) $ and existence of its double limit $ L, \ell \to + \infty $ (\cref{pro: ecorn bound}); \item further properties of $ \ecorn(L,\ell) $ and its limit (\cref{sec: further properties}). \end{itemize} Plugging together such pieces of information, it is not difficult to figure out that, at least far from the vertex, the minimization problem yielding $ \ecornl $ is not so different from the strip behavior discussed in \cref{sec: strip}.
-Therefore, we will be able to exploit, e.g., the results proven in \cref{pro: point est psi} to deduce important properties of $ \ecorn $, as the existence of the limit along the diagonal (\cref{rem: exchange}), i.e., for $ L = L(\ell) \to + \infty $, as $ \ell \to + \infty $, or the possibility to change the boundary conditions in $ \ecornl $ inside the definition of $ \ecorn $ (\cref{pro: DN corner} and \cref{rem: ecorn alt}).
+In the present and following Sections, we study the effective model introduced in \eqref{eq: ecorn} and specifically prove the existence of the limit as well as its boundedness.
+The key properties we are going to use in the proof of \cref{pro: ecorn} are: \begin{itemize} \item change of gauge to replace the magnetic potential $ \fv $ with $ \av \simeq - t \ev_s $ (\cref{lem: gauge choice}); \item uniform boundedness of $ \ecorn(L,\ell) $ and existence of the limit $ L, \ell \to + \infty $ over suitable subsequences (\cref{pro: ecorn bound}); \item further properties of the effective model and, in particular, its dependence on the boundary conditions (\cref{sec: further properties}). \end{itemize}